 - Damaged walls rebuilt close between Forest Road Bridge and Staple Hill Tunnel. (success)

 - Cleared overgrowth and undergrowth at exit 18 by Denise James of Clean & Green Team. (success)

-- Vintage Church cleared the area by Forest Road bridge to help the area with a Hillfields First grant. (success)
+- Life Church cleared the area by Forest Road bridge to help the area with a Hillfields First grant. (success)